 - Indicate your intentions for the composition regarding instrumentation, text (if any), and number of movements.

 Part II: Purpose of Research Grant (1 double-spaced page): Explain precisely how you intend to use the grant and how it would enable you to advance your dissertation research.

 2. Project Budget: Please use this form to list all your projected expenses for your project.

-The selection committee is composed of selected graduate program chairs and the Dean of the Graduate School of Arts and Sciences, and you will be notified of its decision by the end of March.
+The selection committee is composed of selected graduate program chairs and the Dean of the Graduate School of Arts and Sciences, and you will be notified of its decision during the first week in April.